 CHM 104 Introduction to Inorganic Chemistry (4 credit hours - Area III) This is a survey course of general chemistry for students who do not intend to major in science or engineering and may not be substituted for CHM 111.
-Lecture will emphasize the facts, principles, and theories of general chemistry including math operations, matter and energy, atomic structure, symbols and formulas, nomenclature, the periodic table, bonding concepts, equations, reactions, stoichiometry, gas laws, phases of matter, solutions, pH, and equilibrium reactions.
+Lecture will emphasize the facts, principles, and theories of general chemistry including math operations, matter and energy, atomic structure, symbols and formulas, nomenclature, the periodic table, bonding concepts, equations, reactions, stoichiometry, gas laws, phases of matter, solutions, and acids and bases.
 Laboratory is required.
 Prerequisite: MTH 098 with a grade of C or higher; or Equivalent Math Placement Score.

-CHM 105 Introduction to Organic Chemistry (4 credit hours - Area III) This is a survey course of organic chemistry and biochemistry for students who do not intend to major in science or engineering.
-Topics will include basic nomenclature, classification of organic compounds, typical organic reactions, reactions involved in life processes, function of biomolecules, and the handling and disposal of organic compounds.
+CHM 105 Introduction to Organic Chemistry (4 credit hours - Area III) This is a survey course of organic chemistry and biochemistry for students who do not intend to major in science or engineering, and this class will not substitute for CHM 112.
+Topics will include basic nomenclature, classification of organic compounds, typical organic reactions, reactions involved in life processes, and the function of biomolecules.
 A laboratory is required.
-Prerequisite: CHM 104
+Prerequisite: Grade of C or higher in CHM 104 or CHM 111.

 CHM 111 College Chemistry I (4 Credit hours - Area III) This is the first course in a two-semester sequence designed for the science or engineering major who is expected to have a strong background in mathematics.
-Topics in this course include measurement, nomenclature, stoichiometry, atomic structure, equations and reactions, basic concepts of thermochemistry, chemical and physical properties, bonding, molecular structure, gas laws, kinetic-molecular theory, condensed matter, solutions, colloids, and some descriptive chemistry topics.
+Topics in this course include measurement, nomenclature, stoichiometry, atomic structure, equations and reactions, basic concepts of thermochemistry, chemical and physical properties, bonding, molecular structure, gas laws, kinetic-molecular theory, condensed matter, and some descriptive chemistry topics.
 A laboratory is required.
 Prerequisite: ACT Math Score of 22 or above (or SAT equivalent).

 CHM 112 College Chemistry II (4 Credit hours - Area III) This is the second course in a two-semester sequence designed primarily for the science and engineering student who is expected to have a strong background in mathematics.
-Topics in this course include chemical kinetics, chemical equilibria, acids and bases, ionic equilibria of weak electrolytes, solubility product principle, chemical thermodynamics, electrochemistry, oxidation-reduction, nuclear chemistry, an introduction to organic chemistry and biochemistry, atmospheric chemistry, and selected topics in descriptive chemistry including the metals, nonmetals, semi-metals, coordination compounds, transition compounds, and post-transition compounds.
+Topics in this course include solutions, chemical kinetics, chemical equilibria, thermodynamics, oxidation-reduction, and selected topics.
 A laboratory is required.
-Prerequisite: CHM 111
+Prerequisite: CHM 111 emphasis on reaction mechanisms, spectroscopy, and stereochemistry.
+A laboratory is required.
+Prerequisite: CHM 221

 CHM 221 Organic Chemistry I (4 Credit hours - Area III) This is the first course in a two-semester sequence.
-Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for aliphatic, alicyclic, and aromatic compounds with special emphasis on reaction mechanisms, spectroscopy, and stereochemistry.
-A laboratory is required and will include the synthesis and confirmation of representative organic compounds with emphasis on basic techniques.
+Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for organic compounds with special emphasis on reaction mechanisms, and stereochemistry.
+A laboratory is required.
 Prerequisite: CHM 112

 CHM 222 Organic Chemistry II (4 Credit hours - Area III) This is the second course in a two-semester sequence.
-Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for aliphatic, alicyclic, aromatic, and biological compounds, polymers and their derivatives, with special emphasis on reaction mechanisms, spectroscopy, and stereochemistry.
-A laboratory is required and will include the synthesis and confirmation of representative organic compounds with emphasis on basic techniques.
-Prerequisite: CHM 221
+Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for organic compounds with special